Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 [WIP]

-Implementation of Wisconsin Benchmark: Past, present and future using postgres database.
+Implementation of [Wisconsin Benchmark: Past, present and future](http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf) using postgres database.

 #### Work Description
 I have written nodejs scripts to generate data for benchmarking Postgres database based on the Wisconsin Benchmark specification as described in the paper.
 The data generation code creates tables and loads the required data directly into these tables.
-Load a small amount of data into the system.
+Also, loaded a small amount of data into the system.

 #### Sample Data
 Sample data generated using code generator is available [here]()